 ECS disaster recovery is implemented based on the disk-level data replication.
 It is independent of the underlying architecture.
 The following table lists the platforms that support ECS disaster recovery.
 Support for more architectures are under development.
 For more information, submit a ticket.

 Databases and applications

 In most cases, automated scripts are required for various applications to keep consistency among updates.
-When you perform ECS Disaster Recovery, you can use the available tools provided by Alibaba Cloud along with the scripts to guarantee smooth recovery of applications.
+When you implement ECS disaster recovery, you can use the available tools that are provided by Alibaba Cloud along with scripts to guarantee smooth recovery of applications.

-- If the size of a volume where a system disk of an ECS instance resides exceeds 2 TB, you cannot perform a full restoration on the ECS instance.
+- If the size of a physical volume where the system disk of an ECS instance resides exceeds 2 TB, you cannot perform a full restoration on the ECS instance.

 - A single physical volume of a data disk cannot exceed 32 TB.